kx1t/planefence/README.md

 - `PLANEFENCEDIR` contains the directory name where planefency.py is located.
 If you followed the instructions above, you won't need to change this.
 - `MAXALT` contains the altitude ceiling in ft. `MAXALT=5000` means that only planes that are 5000 ft or lower are tracked
 - `DIST` contains the radius around your station in (statute) miles.
 It relies on your location to be set accurately in `socket30003.conf` as described in the setup instructions for that software package.
+- `LAT` and `LON` should be set to your approximate Latitude and Longitude.
+Note - these parameters ONLY affect the position shown on the web page.
+It does NOT recalculate the distance from your station for purposes of determining if an entry is close to your home.
+That should be set in `~/socket30003/socket30003.cfg` and will only change entries pro-actively.

 ### Create a cron job
 CRON is a Linux utility to schedule running a program at regular intervals.
 Once you execute the following command, the system will run